 Why

 Most modern ABAP objects (CDS views, AMDPs, RAP artifacts) are created and maintained in ADT.
-Building the habit of developing in ADT is essential.
+So, Building the habit of developing ABAP objects in ADT is essential.

-• Install Eclipse + ADT and connect to your BTP trial or S4HANA system following onboarding tutorial.
+Install Eclipse with ADT and connect to your BTP trial or S4HANA system following this Onboarding tutorial.

 Outcome